-Deep within Aragon, a region in the north of Spain, a deep purple-red jewel dangles in bunches from vibrant green leaves.
+Deep within Aragon, a region in the north of Spain, a deep purple-red jewel dangles in bunches from among vibrant green leaves.
 It has grown in the warm sun of its native land, filling with a characteristic berry type sweetness and just a touch of spiciness that makes it incredibly interesting to fans of wine.

 History of Grenache Day

-Grenache noir “red Granche” is the most commonly known, but there’s also Grenache Blanc and of such importance that it ranks on the fourth most planted white wine in France.
-There’s even one called “Hairy Grenache” developed to protect itself from transpiration through the same underleaf fuzz mechanic present in rosemary and other plants of the Mediterranean.
+Grenache noir “red Granche” is the most commonly known variety of this wine.
+But there is also Grenache Blanc, which is of such importance that it ranks on the fourth most planted white wine in France!
+To go even further into interesting varieties, there is even one called “Hairy Grenache”, developed to protect itself from transpiration through the same underleaf fuzz mechanic present in rosemary and other plants of the Mediterranean.

 Celebrate Grenache Day with these wine tips!

-How to celebrate Grenache Day
+How to Celebrate Grenache Day

-If you run a vinery of your own, you can host an event and let people know about it.
-You can explain how your wines are blended, what you add and what characteristics they add, and how you select what years Grenache should just stand on its own in a vintage.
+For those who run a winery of their own, this would be the ideal day to host an event and let people know about it.
+During a tour, it’s a great time to explain how wines are blended, what is added, what characteristics they offer, and how to select what years of Grenache should just stand on their own in a vintage.

 There’s never a bad time or place to help let people know about this amazing grape and all the wines produced from it.